kwinhall/cs338/key-formats.md

 02 81 C1 00 CD C1 DE 48 A3 67 F7 83 B3 9B F5 EB D5 C9 B9 51 ED 55 74 D8 A1 73 D0 7A E7 59 99 82 37 C0 92 3A 75 A8 6C A9 3A 09 27 B5 F9 5C DD 9A 3D 04 3C E8 82 70 C9 58 7D 68 C4 BD C5 2D F6 2D 8F FD 07 D9 9F 08 39 2F 7A D8 9E E1 E5 EB 28 D6 0A 67 FC 2D B8 19 A3 A9 71 19 0C B5 F0 75 35 4D B2 AA 93 C2 56 37 5A BC 42 28 27 6A 15 9F 58 31 40 CC ED E8 A6 59 19 07 C0 31 0B 4D 4E BC 28 9E EE 98 23 4A EC 5B 9A 86 39 CB F6 75 69 26 03 CC 0E CC 5F 80 97 62 E8 E7 3F F4 D0 6F 30 A5 72 25 94 45 57 25 7E C1 03 8F A3 AC 50 6E F2 1B FE 99 EC 3C 00 D9 F9 CD CF 50 25 02 F6 C5 2A BE CB D9 DC AA 5F 17
 ```

-This represents `p`, the first prime number.
+This represents `p`, which is called "prime 1".

 * The first byte `0x02` means that the following data represents an integer.
 * The second byte `0x81` means that the integer is definite, long, and that the next byte contains the length of the integer.